petervandenabeele/dbd/README.md

     provenance is possible per fact (e.g. different properties about the same
     resource can come from different sources, different visibility etc.)
   * can keep the original_source reference, creator, date, …
-  * can have a context that allows filtering data (e.g. private, professional, …)
+  * can have a context that allows filtering data (e.g. public, private, professional, …)
   * separate encryption schemes per context are possible
   * Context is flexible, since built itself from Facts
 * Schemaless